 This section lists each command with an indication of the minimum command-line mode required for its use.
-Refer to Differences in Commands for admin and default Level Users and Figure 1: GigaVUE-OS Command-Line Modes for a summary.
+Refer to and Figure 1GigaVUE-OS Command-Line Modes Cheat Sheet for a summary.

 Most commands can be used by both admin and default-level users.
 Commands that can only be performed by admin-level users are listed as such.